fsouza/blog/content/2021-02-12-prettierd-neovim-format-on-save/index.md

 issues I ran into was performance: saving files became deadly slow, to the point where I gave up and disabled format-on-save.

-The thing is: prettier is known to be a faster code formatter, and I didn't have the issue before, so what's the  problem here?
+The thing is: prettier is known to be a fast code formatter, and I didn't have the issue before, so what's the  problem here?
 Is Neovim making prettier slower?
 Is coc-prettier doing some magic shit?

 Before we start looking into this, let's see how prettier behaves when